7 Weather Maps

-If you’re interested in watching temperature, wind gusts, ocean waves, pressure isobars and cloud coverage, here are 7 global weather maps that will almost make you feel like you’re on Cloud 9.
+If you’re interested in watching temperature, wind gusts, ocean waves, pressure isobars and cloud coverage, here are 7 global weather maps.

 The trendy Ventusky interface hits weather on so many levels.